pacmanninja998/Python-Learning/jorgegonzalez.md

 Subgoals:
 - Add an introductory message that explains to the user how to play your game.
 - In addition to the congratulatory message at the end of the game, also print out how many guesses were taken before the user arrived at the correct answer.
-- Allow the user to decide if they want to play again (without having to restart the program).
+- At the end of the game, allow the user to decide if they want to play again (without having to restart the program).

 ### Multiplication Table
 Create a program that prints out a multiplication table for the numbers 1 through 9.